-A range of daily, monthly, quarterly, and annual approaches are used to monitor, report on and conduct stress tests on the Bank's liquidity position.
-The Bank's Risk department and ALCO review daily reports on liquidity, and take appropriate actions where required, including escalating to the Board Risk Committee where necessary.
+A range of approaches are used to monitor, report on and conduct stress tests on the Bank's liquidity position.
+These include reviews by ALCO and Risk department review daily reports on liquidity and take appropriate actions where required, including escalating to the Board Risk Committee where necessary.